haiku/website/content/guides/building/pre-reqs.md

 **To install the prerequisite software using Homebrew:**

 1. Install <a href="http://brew.sh/">Homebrew</a> using the ruby command line installer provided on the linked page.
-2. Next install the prerequisite software to build Haiku using the following command via ```brew install autoconf cdrtools gawk wget nasm homebrew/dupes/less mpfr gmp libmpc bison mtools```
+2. Next install the prerequisite software to build Haiku using the following command via ```brew install autoconf cdrtools gawk wget nasm less mpfr gmp libmpc bison mtools```
 3. Force using the newer bison version. ```brew link bison --force```

 Note: You'll need to install gnu less from the dupes repository as OS X comes with BSD less while Haiku requires GNU less.